Hyperkalemia: Symptoms and Treatments

 Conditions that can affect the kidney's ability to remove potassium from the body include:

 - Other kidney diseases

-Certain medications can also make it harder for your kidneys to remove potassium.
+Certain medications can also make it harder for the kidneys to remove potassium.
 This is particularly true if you have kidney disease or problems with the way your body handles potassium.
-Some medications may increase the amount of potassium in the body.
+Also, some drugs may increase the amount of potassium in the body.

 Medications that have been linked to hyperkalemia include:

 - Antibiotics, including penicillin G and trimethoprim.